The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

-\begin{lem} Let $K$ be a number field having no CM subfield, and let $v$ be a place of $K$, unramified over $\mathbb{Q}$, and lying over the rational prime $p$.
-Let $V$ be a representation of $\Gal_K$ on a $\mathbb{Q}_p$-vector space which is crystalline at all primes above $p$, and such that at all primes $\ell$ outside of a finite set $S$, the characteristic polynomial of Frobenius has algebraic coefficients and all roots rational $q_{\ell}$-Weil numbers of weight $w$.
+\begin{lem} Let $p$ be a prime, and let $V$ be a representation of $\Gal_{\mathbb{Q}}$ on a $\mathbb{Q}_p$-vector space which is crystalline at $p$, and such that at all primes $\ell$ outside of a finite set $S$, the characteristic polynomial of Frobenius has algebraic coefficients and all roots rational $\ell$-Weil numbers of weight $w$.

-Let $V_{dR} = (V \otimes_{\mathbb{Q}_p} B_{\mathrm{cris}})^{\Gal_{K_v}}$ be the filtered $K_v$-vector space that is associated to $\rho|_{K_v}$ by the $p$-adic Hodge theory functor $\underline{D}_{\mathrm{cris}}$ of \cite[Expose III]{Asterisque}.
+Let $V_{dR} = (V \otimes_{\mathbb{Q}_p} B_{\mathrm{cris}})^{\Gal_{\mathbb{Q}_p}}$ be the filtered $\mathbb{Q}_p$-vector space that is associated to $\rho|_{\mathbb{Q}_p}$ by the $p$-adic Hodge theory functor $\underline{D}_{\mathrm{cris}}$ of \cite[Expose III]{Asterisque}.

-Then the weight of the Hodge filtration on $V_{dR}$ equals $w/2$. \end{lem}
+Then the average weight of the Hodge filtration on $V_{dR}$ equals $w/2$.